FirstStreet/fsf_api_access_python/README.md

 ## [Running the Project - Method 2: Through the Client](#toc)
 **[Reminder] Keep your API key safe, and do not share it with others!**

+[NOTE] This method will **NOT** generate a CSV by default.
+An argument must be passed to generate a CSV.

 1. Create a new Python script (by using notepad or any other text editor) and initialize a First Street Foundation API Client.
     ```python
     # Contents of my_script.py